profh/CreameryAPI/README.md

 (As you can see in my [dotfiles repo](https://github.com/profh/dotfiles) online, I did this via an include file called bash_aliases, but you can add this directly to `.bash_profile` if you want.)

 That said, it might be easier for many of you to use Chrome extension [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) that I also used in lecture for pretty printing your json and making it more readable.
+There should be no issue running these endpoints in the browser, as was done in lecture several times.

 Note that our grading tool will not pretty print the json -- doing so is strictly for your convenience to make sure that you have replicated the result correctly.